 Posting Grades: Posting individual student grades by name or social security number is strictly prohibited (Buckley Amendment).
 Grades may not be given over telephone by department staff or faculty.
-Faculty will notify you how grades/exams/papers are returned to students in their individual courses.
+Faculty, in their individual courses, will notify students how grades/exams/papers are returned.

 Cancellations: The faculty of the Occupational Therapy Department makes every effort to avoid cancellation of classes except for holidays recognized by the University.
-In the event that a class is canceled, advance notification will be given to students, when possible, and an effort will be made to reschedule the class.
+If a class is canceled, advance notification will be given to students, when possible, and an effort will be made to reschedule the class.